iagenerator474-hub/booking-platform-pro-senior/SECURITY.md

 - Secrets are provided via environment variables
 - Secrets are never committed
 - Secrets are never logged
-- `.env.example` documents required variables
+- Required variables are documented in `.env.example`

 ---

-## Transport Security
+## Transport & Headers

-- HTTPS is assumed to be terminated upstream (reverse proxy / load balancer)
+- HTTPS termination is assumed upstream (reverse proxy / load balancer)
 - Security headers are applied at the application level
-- Cookie flags are set appropriately for production usage
+- Cookies use appropriate production flags

 ---

 ## Known Limitations

-This project does **not** aim to cover:
+This repository does **not** aim to provide:
-- Advanced threat modeling
+- advanced threat modeling
-- Penetration testing
+- penetration testing
-- Compliance frameworks (PCI, SOC2, ISO)
+- compliance frameworks (PCI, SOC2, ISO)

-It is designed as a **solid, honest backend reference**, not a security product.
+It is a **production-ready backend reference**, not a security product.

 ---

 ## Philosophy

 Security is treated as:
-- A **design constraint**
+- a **design constraint**
-- Not a feature
+- not a feature
-- Not marketing
+- not a marketing argument

 The goal is to be **correct, boring, and reliable**.

----
-✔️ Ce que tu as maintenant

-README client-facing

-RUNBOOK exploitation

-SECURITY.md GitHub-compatible

-Docker + healthcheck

-Stripe robuste et auditable